chadkluck/serverless-sam-8ball-example/README.md

 ### Manage your own S3 deploy bucket (if you want)

-You'll also notice that when deploying it will say:
+You'll also notice that when deploying it will say something like:

 ```TEXT
 Managed S3 bucket: aws-sam-cli-managed-default-samclisourcebucket-jasfksfe2sd